-It should also be noted that for most HIF-1 regulated genes affected by both polyamide and siRNA, inhibition by the polyamide was more modest than siRNA, suggesting incomplete abrogation of HIF-1 DNA binding by the polyamide.
+HIF-1 regulated genes affected by both polyamide and siRNA, inhibition by the polyamide was somewhat more modest than that of siRNA, suggesting incomplete abrogation of HIF-1 DNA binding by the polyamide.
+This might be improved upon with molecules of higher binding affinity.
 Approximately 23% of the 297 transcripts induced by DFO were inhibited by polyamide 1.
-For genes where the functional HRE is known, the effects of treatment with polyamide 1 or echinomycin are, thus far, consistent with the expected binding preferences of these molecules.
+For genes where the functional HRE has been identified, the effects observed upon treatment with polyamide 1 and echinomycin are, thus far, consistent with the expected binding preferences of these molecules.

-Figure 3.6.
-Chromatin immunoprecipitation at three HREs. a) Chromatin immunoprecipitation of HIF-1 α at the VEGF HRE following DFO treatment: HIF-1 α siRNA, R; echinomycin (100 nM), E; and polyamides 1 and 3 (1 μ M).
+Figure 4.6 (A) Chromatin immunoprecipitation of HIF-1 α at the VEGF HRE following DFO treatment: siRNA against HIF-1 α , R; echinomycin (100 nM), E; and polyamides 1 and 3 (1 μ M).
 Occupancy is decreased in the presence of R, E, and 1, but only modestly affected by 3.
-Chromatin immunoprecipitation of HIF-1 α at the CA9 HRE (b), and PGK1 HRE (c).
+Chromatin immunoprecipitation of HIF-1 α at the CA9 HRE (B), BNIP3 HRE (C), and PGK1 HRE (D) in the presence of 1 (1 μ M).
+HIF-1 α occupancy at CA9 is reduced by polyamide 1.
+Occupancy at the BNIP3 and PGK1 HREs are less affected.

-HIF-1 is frequently overactive in tumors, and a number of direct targets in the HIF-1 pathway have become points of clinical intervention (48).
-Bevacizumab, an anti-VEGF antibody, and sorafenib and sunitinib, tyrosine kinase inhibitors with activity against the VEGF receptors, have shown some promise in clinical trials as cancer therapeutics (49- 51).
-Echinomycin had been previously brought to the clinic as a cancer therapeutic in phase I and II trials (52), based on observations that echinomycin exhibits potent antiproliferative effects on several tumor-derived cell lines (52, 53).
-However, survival benefit was not established (52).
-In light of recent work by Melillo and colleagues, re-examination of the clinical use of echinomycin in tumor types expected to be highly sensitive to HIF-1 activity may be justified (21).
+HIF-1 is frequently overactive in tumors and a number of direct targets in the HIF-1 pathway have become points of clinical intervention (47).
+Bevacizumab, an anti-VEGF antibody, and sorafenib and sunitinib, tyrosine kinase inhibitors with activity against the VEGF receptors, have shown some promise in clinical trials as cancer therapeutics (48-50).
+Echinomycin had been previously brought to the clinic as a cancer therapeutic in phase I and II trials (51), based on observations that echinomycin exhibits potent anti-proliferative effects on several tumor derived cell lines (51, 52).
+However, survival benefit was not established (51).
+In light of the recent work by Melillo and colleagues, a re-examination of the clinical use of echinomycin in tumor types expected to be highly sensitive to HIF-1 activity may be justified (20).